 Agrigento is a city on the southern coast of Sicily in Italy, famous for its Valley of Greek temples.
-The city, surrounded by greenery and perched on the hill is magnificent, and one of the most important tourist destinations in Sicily.
-Modern Agrigento is a vibrant and a pulsating city that caters to every need of the tourists that visit here.
+The city, surrounded by greenery and perched on the hill, is magnificent, and one of the most important tourist destinations in Sicily.
+Modern Agrigento is a vibrant and pulsating city that caters to every need of the tourists that visit here.
 The valley of the Greek temples was first put on the map in the 18th century by Goethe and since then has been the most visited place in the city.
-The city itself, along with its inhabitants and its culture has a Greek flavor.
+The city itself, along with its inhabitants and its culture, has a Greek flavor.

 Sight seeing attractions of Agrigento